OpenGridMap/pgis/README.md

 ## Running

-With a builting server (not ok for production):
+With a built-in server (not ok for production):

 ```
 ./manage runserver